btcpayserver/btcpayserver-doc/docs/Contribute/ContributeDev/ContributeDevCode.md

 ## Sync Forked BTCPayServer Repository

 - With many contributors adding code changes to the Master BTCPayServer Repository, sometimes your forked copy can fall behind, unless you merge new changes into your fork.
 - If you go to your Fork of BTCPayServer on www.Github.com you will see a message saying that your branch is behind by some commits.
-Example: This branch is 32 commits behind btcpayserver:master.
+Example: `This branch is 32 commits behind btcpayserver:master`.
 - To update, you can use GitBash or simply use Github Desktop by clicking through the synchronization prompts.
 - Open a GitBash terminal and update your BTCPayServer repository with the following commands.
 - First always navigate to your _clone local path_ with the command: `$ cd Documents/Github/btcpayserver` and make sure you are on `master` branch.